munificent/craftinginterpreters/book/functions.md

 This is similar to how we interpret other literal expressions.
 We take a function *syntax node* -- a compile time representation of the function -- and convert it to its runtime representation.
-Here, that's a LoxObject that wraps the syntax node.
+Here, that's a LoxFunction that wraps the syntax node.

-Function declarations are a little different from other literal nodes in that the declaration *also* binds the resulting object to a new variable.
+Function declarations are different from other literal nodes in that the declaration *also* binds the resulting object to a new variable.
 So, after creating the LoxFunction, we create a new binding in the current environment and store a reference to it there.